parmitam/parmitamehta.co/src/documents/posts/work.html.md

 <blockquote>Sustained high achievements demands physical and emotional strength as well as a sharp intellect.
 To bring mind, body and spirit to peak condition, executives need to learn what world class athletes already know: recovering energy is as important as expending it.</blockquote>

 <em>The High Performance Pyramid</em>
 <br>Peak performance in business has often been presented as a matter of sheer brainpower but we view performance as a pyramid.
 Physical well-being is its foundation.
 Above that rests the emotional health, then mental acuity and at the top, a sense of purpose.
-The ideal performance state- <em>peak performance under pressure<em> is achieved when all levels are working together.
+The ideal performance state- <em>peak performance under pressure</em> is achieved when all levels are working together.

 <p>Rituals that promote oscillation- the recovery of energy- link the levels of the pyramid.</p>